InquilineKea/oldgithub/_posts/longevityguide.md

 Get regular tracking of all metabolites/proteins (the more comprehensive the metabolite panel, the better - try to get metabolon or SomaLogic panels if you can, or panels used by the  Wyss-Corey lab).
 I found out I was plasmalogen-deficient by getting OpenCures, and NAD+ deficient by getting a jinfiniti NAD+ test.

-Get DEXA scans (dexafit) to track muscle density and bone density over time.
+Get DEXA scans (dexafit) to track muscle density and bone density over time (jarrow's bone supplements may be a way to increase bone density).

 Get a brain MRI every few years or so (to measure changes in brain volume).
 7T over 3T if you can, but any resolution helps.